civican/legisinfo/42-1/bills/C-59/bill_text.md

 The portion of subsection 241(9) of the `Income Tax Act` before paragraph (a) is replaced by the following:

-**(9)** An official may provide to the head of a recipient Government of Canada institution listed in Schedule 3 to the `Security of Canada Information **Disclosure** Act,`**or to an official designated for the purposes of that Act by the head of that recipient institution**,
+**(9)** An official may provide to the head of a recipient Government of Canada institution listed in Schedule 3 to the `Security of Canada Information Disclosure Act,`or to an official designated for the purposes of that Act by the head of that recipient institution,

 #### `Chemical Weapons Convention Implementation Act`